Non injectivity of the "hair" map: Introduction

 \section{Introduction}

-The Kontsevich integral $Z$ is the universal rational finite type invariant for knots (see \cite{BN}).
-For a knot $K$, $Z(K)$ lives in the space of Chinese diagrams isomorphic to $\hat\B(*)$ (see section 1.1).
-Rozansky conjectures (\cite{Roz}) and Kricker proves (\cite{Kr}) that $Z$ could be organized into series of ``lines'' which could be represented by finite $\QQ$-linear combinations of diagrams whose edges were labelled, in an appropriate sense, with rational functions.
-For knots with trivial Alexander polynomial, this means that $Z(K)$ is in the image of the hair map $H$ (see section 1.3).
-In \cite{GaKr}, It is directly showed that the map $Z^{rat}$ with values in a space of diagrams with beads is an isotopy invariant and $Z$ factor through $Z^{rat}$.
-Rozansky, Garoufalidis and Kricker conjecture (see \cite{Oth} conjecture 3.18) that $H$ could be injective.
-The theorem 4 shows that this is false.
+The Kontsevich integral $Z$ is a universal rational finite type invariant for knots (see the Bar-Natan survey \cite{BN}).
+For a knot $K$, $Z(K)$ lives in the space of Chinese diagrams isomorphic to $\hat\B(*)$ (see Section 1.1).
+Rozansky conjectured (\cite{Roz}) and Kricker proved (\cite{Kr}) that $Z$ can be organized into a series of "lines" called $Z^{rat}$.
+They can be represented by finite $\QQ$--linear combinations of diagrams whose edges are labelled, in an appropriate way, with rational functions.
+In \cite{GaKr}, Garoufalidis and Kricker directly proved that the map $Z^{rat}$ with values in a space of diagrams with beads is an isotopy invariant and that $Z$ factors through $Z^{rat}$.
+For a knot $K$ with trivial Alexander polynomial, $Z(K)=H\circ Z^{rat}(K)$ where $H$ is the hair map (see Section 1.3).
+Rozansky, Garoufalidis and Kricker conjectured (see \cite[Conjecture 3.18]{Oth}) that $H$ could be injective.
+Theorem \ref{T:main} gives a counterexample to this conjecture.